bernie-skipole/indipyweb/README.md

 It is envisioned this server will be used on local LAN's rather than on the internet.
 If it is used on a more open system, then it should be served behind a reverse proxy which provides certificates/https.
 Setting the command line argument 'securecookie' to 'True' enforces cookies will only be sent by browsers over https, unless the connection is to 'localhost'.
 This is set to False as default so initial development and home usage without a reverse proxy is easy.

-This package is free and open source, developed by a single user, with many third party dependencies, security is not tested at a professional level and this should not be used for any critical systems.

-This web service should work with any INDI service, however associated packages by the same author are:
+This package does not provide the INDI service, that requires drivers to interface with your instrumentation, and a server implementation to run the drivers.
+This web service connects to such a service, and acts as an INDI 'client'.
+It should operate with any INDI service that follows the INDI spec, however associated packages by the same author are:

 ## indipyserver